-This amendment modifies language to the UDO in regards to Business Parks to include defined performance standards, added allowed uses, setback modifications, landscaping and screening requirements, and inclusion to the Planned Unit Development specifications of the code.
+This amendment modifies language to the UDO dealing with Business Parks to include defined performance standards, added allowed uses, setback modifications, landscaping and screening requirements, and inclusion to the Planned Unit Development specifications of the code.
 The intent of the amendment is to add clarification to those wanting to develop a Business Park in the City of Independence.